quriusfox/MuteMicrophone/README.md

 # Todo
 - [x] Add indication of microphone being muted
+- [ ] Make the tray icon responsive to microphone status changes from other software or OS
 - [ ] Add the option to specify custom keyboard shortcut in case of a colision with other software